Search

 S

-ENGEO designed and managed a large scale ground improvement test section, high-end cyclic testing on the soils and finite element dynamic analyses to demonstrate that a proprietary ground improvement technique would stabilize and mitigate liquefaction-induced lateral spread, thereby making high-rise development feasible, and saving millions and years of construction in the process.
+ENGEO designed and managed large-scale ground-improvement within Treasure Island Major Phase 1 consisting of a rolling surcharge program accelerated by wick drains to mitigate consolidation settlement, vibrodensification to mitigate liquefaction, and deep-soil mixing for seismic shoreline stabilization.
+In development of the vibrodensification method specification, a full-scale test section was performed including advanced cyclic testing on the soils and finite-element dynamic analyses.
+The test section demonstrated that the proprietary ground improvement technique mitigated liquefaction and reduced the liquefaction-induced lateral spread, thereby making high-rise development feasible, and saving millions and years of construction in the process.

 P